The Knowledge Alignment Problem: Bridging Human and External Knowledge for Large Language Models: Abstract

 \section{Abstract}

-Despite the remarkable recent advances in language models, they still struggle with the hallucination problem and can generate misleading and unsupported responses.
-A common approach to mitigate the hallucination issue is retrieving and incorporating supporting evidence from a knowledge base.
-However, user questions usually do not align well with the stored knowledge, as they are unaware of the information available before asking questions.
-This misalignment can limit the language model's ability to locate and utilize the knowledge, potentially forcing it to hallucinate by ignoring or overriding the retrieved evidence.
-To address this issue, we introduce MixAlign, a framework that interacts with both the user and the knowledge base to obtain and integrate clarifications on how the user question relates to the stored information.
-MixAlign employs a language model to achieve automatic question-knowledge alignment and, if necessary, further enhances this alignment through human user clarifications.
-Experimental results demonstrate significant improvements over state-of-the-art methods, showcasing the effectiveness of MixAlign in mitigating language model hallucination.
+Large language models often necessitate grounding on external knowledge to generate faithful and reliable answers.
+Yet even with the correct groundings in the reference, they can ignore them and rely on wrong groundings or their inherent biases to hallucinate when users, being largely unaware of the specifics of the stored information, pose questions that might not directly correlate with the retrieved groundings.
+In this work, we formulate this knowledge alignment problem and introduce \textsc{MixAlign}, a framework that interacts with both the human user and the knowledge base to obtain and integrate clarifications on how the user question relates to the stored information. \textsc{MixAlign} employs a language model to achieve automatic knowledge alignment and, if necessary, further enhances this alignment through human user clarifications.
+Experimental results highlight the crucial role of knowledge alignment in boosting model performance and mitigating hallucination, with improvements noted up to 22.2\% and 27.1\% respectively.
+We also demonstrate the effectiveness of \textsc{MixAlign} in improving knowledge alignment by producing high-quality, user-centered clarifications.\footnotemark[3]